naturalis/orchids/README.md

 the analysis is done (or the next morning or something).
 What we need to download is the NEXUS output and the CSV output.

-'''It is crucial that you keep track of which output files belong with which upload.
-A reasonable way to do this is to take note of the Job ID that DataMonkey assigns to the upload and record this ID, for example as a NEXUS comment inside the file you uploaded.'''
+**It is crucial that you keep track of which output files belong with which upload.
+A reasonable way to do this is to take note of the Job ID that DataMonkey assigns to the upload and record this ID, for example as a NEXUS comment inside the file you uploaded.**

 ## Post-processing and visualization